Go Back

 Copied

-The longest day of 2020 is about to unfold for the Northern Hemisphere, and after the sun finally sets, skywatchers in certain areas of the globe could spot a type of cloud that goes undetected throughout the rest of the year.
+The longest day of 2023 is about to unfold for the Northern Hemisphere, and after the sun finally sets, skywatchers in certain areas of the globe might be able to spot a type of cloud that goes undetected throughout the rest of the year.

 The summer solstice occurs every year between June 20 and June 22 in the Northern Hemisphere when the sun is directly over the Tropic of Cancer.
 As the Earth orbits around the sun on its axis, the most direct rays from the sun migrate southward, eventually reaching the Tropic of Capricorn on the winter solstice between Dec.
 20 and Dec.
 22.

-For the Southern Hemisphere, the opposite is true with the June solstice marking the start of winter and the December solstice marking the start of summer.
+For the Southern Hemisphere, the opposite is true, with the June solstice marking the start of winter and the December solstice marking the beginning of summer.

-The changing of the seasons will officially occur on Saturday, June 20, at 5:43 p.m.
+The seasons officially changed on Wednesday, June 21, at 10:57 a.m.
 EDT.
-This will also be the longest season of the year, lasting 93 days, 15 hours and 46 minutes, according to timeanddate.com.
+This will also be the longest season of the year, lasting 93 days, 15 hours and 52 minutes, according to timeanddate.com.

 Not only does the summer solstice feature the longest day of the year, but it also brings the opportunity to see a weather phenomenon high in Earth’s atmosphere.

-Noctilucent clouds, sometimes called "electric blue clouds" due to their color, are a type of cloud that is only visible to the naked eye a few weeks out of the year right around the summer solstice when the weather conditions and the sun angle are just right.
+Noctilucent clouds, sometimes called "electric blue clouds" due to their color, are a type of cloud that is only visible to the naked eye during the weeks around the summer solstice when the weather conditions and the sun angle are just right.

-June and July offer the best opportunities to spot these high-altitude clouds in the Northern Hemisphere, while in the Southern Hemisphere, onlookers should keep an eye out for them in December and January.
+June and July are the best months to spot these high-altitude clouds in the Northern Hemisphere, while in the Southern Hemisphere, onlookers should watch for them in December and January.

 There is a catch for people trying to spot these shimmering clouds in the weeks surrounding the summer solstice — they are only visible in areas between 45 and 60 degrees latitude, according to EarthSky.

-This includes areas in and around cities such as London, Paris, Berlin, Calgary, Montreal, Minneapolis and Seattle.
+This includes areas in and around London, Paris, Berlin, Calgary, Montreal, Minneapolis and Seattle.

 Some planning is also required to spot the elusive clouds as they can be seen only about one to two hours after sunset in the western sky and about one to two hours before sunrise in the eastern sky.